webthethird/diamond-singlecut-hardhat/README.md

 2. Use a diamond reference implementation.
 You are at the right place because this is the README for a diamond reference implementation.

-This diamond implementation is boilerplate code that makes a diamond compliant with EIP-2535 Diamonds.
+This diamond implementation is boilerplate code that makes a single-cut diamond compliant with EIP-2535 Diamonds.

-Specifically you can copy and use the [DiamondCutFacet.sol](./contracts/facets/DiamondCutFacet.sol) and [DiamondLoupeFacet.sol](./contracts/facets/DiamondLoupeFacet.sol) contracts.
-They implement the `diamondCut` function and the loupe functions.
+Specifically you can copy and use the [DiamondLoupeFacet.sol](./contracts/facets/DiamondLoupeFacet.sol) contract, which implements the required loupe functions.

 The [Diamond.sol](./contracts/Diamond.sol) contract could be used as is, or it could be used as a starting point and customized.
 This contract is the diamond.
 Its deployment creates a diamond.
 It's address is a stable diamond address that does not change.